-- You must be at least 21 years old and hold an unrestricted driver's licence which allows you to operate the vehicle.
+- You must be at least 21 years old (unless otherwise specified by us) and hold an unrestricted driver's licence which allows you to operate the vehicle.

 - You must observe any warning indicators that may appear in the vehicle.
 If you are not sure what an indicator is telling you to do, you must contact the location from which you rented the vehicle as soon as possible for advice.

 - You must operate the vehicle in the manner in which it is designed to be used and ensure you use the right type of fuel.
 We encourage you to read the operating manual, which can be found in the glove box of the vehicle.